Friday, 30 July 2021

 I ordered a couple of the Chinese modules to experiment with and here's an image of one of the modules that I received.

-During my research of the PCF8574 expander IC I came across various Arduino libraries written to simplify the job of adding the devices functionality into a sketch, however I chose not to use them as they appeared over complicated for my particular application and my programming skills, instead I modified the main sketch file by adding the following blocks of code;
+During my research of the PCF8574 expander IC, I came across various Arduino libraries written to simplify the job of adding the device's functionality to a sketch, however, I chose not to use them, as they appeared over complicated for my particular application and my programming skills.
+Instead, I modified the main sketch file by adding the following blocks of code;

-First integers are defined for each of the PCF8574 expander IC's to match the hex addresses configured by the chips A0, A1 & A2 pins.
-Again I recommend that you view the manufactures data sheet for the full range of programmable hex addresses.
+First, integers are defined for each of the PCF8574 expander ICs to match the hex addresses configured by the chips A0, A1 & A2 pins.
+Again I recommend that you view the manufacture data sheet for the full range of programmable hex addresses.

 Next

-Finally a function declaration is made in the Arduino's void loop that monitors the VFO frequency, it does this in a cascading block of
+Finally a function declaration is made in the Arduino's void loop that scans a cascading block of;

-if - else if - else statements and depending on the frequency determined data gets sent to the PCF8574 IC to switch on one of the eight I/O pins thus enabling the appropriate BandPass Filter.
+if, else if or else statements.
+Depending on the frequency of the VFO and where that falls in the frequencies being scanned within the PCF8574 code block data gets sent to the IC to switch on one of the eight I/O pins, thus enabling the appropriate band-pass Filter.

 This snippet of code shows the first two filters in the cascading block of eight.